Neisseria gonorrhoeae: Antigenic variation

 N. gonorrhoeae evades the immune system through a process called antigenic variation.
-This process allows N. gonorrhoeae to recombine its genes and alter the antigenic determinants (sites where antibodies bind), such as the Type IV pili, that adorn its surface.
-Simply stated, the chemical composition of molecules is changed due to changes at the genetic level.
-N. gonorrhoeae is able to vary the composition of its pili, and LOS; of these, the pili exhibit the most antigenic variation due to chromosomal rearrangement.
-The PilS gene is an example of this ability to rearrange as its combination with the PilE gene is estimated to produce over 100 variants of the PilE protein.
-These changes allow for adjustment to the differences in the local environment at the site of infection, evasion of recognition by targeted antibodies, and contribute to the lack of an effective vaccine.
+This process allows N. gonorrhoeae to recombine its genes and alter the antigenic determinants that adorn its surface, such as the Type IV pili.
+Simply stated, the chemical composition of molecules are changed due to changes at the genetic level.
+N. gonorrhoeae is able to vary the composition of its pili and lipooligosaccharide.
+Of these, the pili exhibit the most antigenic variation due to chromosomal rearrangement.
+The pilS gene is an example of this ability to rearrange, as its combination with the pilE gene is estimated to produce over 100 variants of the PilE protein.
+These changes allow for adjustment to local environmental differences at the site of infection, evasion of recognition by targeted antibodies, and inhibit the formation of an effective vaccine.

-In addition to the ability to rearrange the genes it already has, it is also naturally competent to acquire new DNA (via plasmids), via its type IV pilus, specifically proteins Pil Q and Pil T. These processes allow N. gonorrhoeae to acquire/spread new genes, disguise itself with different surface proteins, and prevent the development of immunological memory – an ability which has led to antibiotic resistance and has also impeded vaccine development.
+In addition to gene rearrangement, it is also naturally competent, meaning it can acquire extracellular DNA from the environment via its type IV pilus, specifically proteins PilQ and PilT.
+These processes allow N. gonorrhoeae to acquire and spread new genes, disguise itself with different surface proteins, and prevent the development of immunological memory – an ability which has contributed to antibiotic resistance and impeded vaccine development.

 Phase variation

-Phase variation is similar to antigenic variation, but instead of changes at the genetic level altering the composition of molecules, these genetic changes result in the turning on or off of a gene.
+Phase variation is similar to antigenic variation, but instead of changes at the genetic level altering the composition of molecules, these genetic changes result in the activation or deactivation of a gene.
 Phase variation most often arises from a frameshift in the expressed gene.
-The Opacity, or Opa, proteins of N. gonorrhoeae rely strictly on phase variation.
+The Opa proteins of N. gonorrhoeae rely strictly on phase variation.
 Every time the bacteria replicate, they may switch multiple Opa proteins on or off through slipped-strand mispairing.
 That is, the bacteria introduce frameshift mutations that bring genes in or out of frame.
 The result is that different Opa genes are translated every time.
 Pili are varied by antigenic variation, but also phase variation.
-Frameshifts occur in both the pilE and pilC genes, effectively turning off the expression of pili in situations when they are not needed, such as after colonization when N. gonorrhoeae survives within cells as opposed to on their surfaces.
+Frameshifts occur in both the pilE and pilC genes, effectively turning off the expression of pili in situations when they are not needed, such as during intracellular colonization as opposed to extracellular mucosal cell surface adhesion.